 - the impact of the injuries on your happiness in life and on your relationships; and

 - loss of care, guidance and companionship.

-Preszler Law Firm Can Help You Recover a Fair Settlement
+Preszler Injury Lawyers Can Help You Recover a Fair Settlement

 Adequately proving the extent of your damages takes planning, and extensive evidence compilation.
-If you or a loved one recently suffered a dog bite attack in Ontario, call on Preszler Law for help.
+If you or a loved one recently suffered a dog bite attack in Ontario, call on Preszler Injury Lawyers for help.
 Contact our lawyers for a free consultation.
-We will investigate your case, gather supportive evidence and push for a fair settlement.
+We may be able to investigate your case, gather supportive evidence, and advocate for a fair settlement.
 Call today to discuss your claim: 1-800-JUSTICE®.